 Situation Results tab shows No issues The actual done appears to agree with the computer simulation.
-The actual clone appears to a gree with the computer simulation.
-There may be some mismatches worth examining listed below Minor differences Example of a clone with a frameshift: Notable variations: Clone Position Location Dist Type Base Call Codon Alignment Position Major differences 2597 vector -1 h Indel A - EGAA > X:GAx 1904 Example of a clone with a large mismatch:
+The actual clone appears to agree with the computer simulation.
+There may be some mismatches worth examining listed below.
+Minor differences Example of a clone with a frameshift: Notable variations: Clone Position Location Dist Type Base Call Codon Alignment Position 2597 vector -1 le Indel A - EGAA > X:GAx 1904 Major differences Example of a clone with a large mismatch: